Back to Blog

 No pilot before full-scale deployment

-Scanning quality was not validated before evaluation began
+Scanning quality was not validated

-In this rollout, that foundation broke.
-Students who later accessed their scanned copies found pages that were blurred beyond legibility.
-In some cases, answer sheets belonging to different students were tagged to the wrong roll numbers — a different student's handwriting, a different student's answers, appearing under someone else's name in the system.
+Students who accessed their scanned copies found pages blurred beyond legibility.
+In some cases, answer sheets were tagged to the wrong roll numbers — a different student's handwriting appearing under someone else's name.
+Some of these were evaluated and marked before the errors were caught.
+A basic scan validation step before evaluation begins would have caught this.

-The safety net was removed before the system was proven
+The safety net was removed too early

 What Responsible Deployment Looks Like

-The Broader Lesson for Exam Administrators
+The Broader Lesson

 Where to Start